-Financial assets and liabilities are designated at FVTPL because they are managed on a fair value basis.
+Financial assets and liabilities are designated at fair value through profit and loss ("FVTPL") because they are managed on a fair value basis.

-As at 20 February 2021, cash and cash equivalents of US\$ NIL million (2020: US\$0.52 million) had been pledged as collateral for the derivatives.
+As at 20 February 2022, cash and cash equivalents of US\$0.26 million (2021: US\$ NIL million) had been pledged as collateral for the derivatives.

-(All amounts expressed in US Dollar thousands unless otherwise stated) 20 February 2021
+(All amounts expressed in US Dollar thousands unless otherwise stated) 20 February 2022